rstock-co/ruby_tutorial/my_ruby_notes.md

 Duck typing.

-### Functions

-- Ruby has 'implict' returns, so there isn't a need to write 'return' within Ruby functions.
-They all return something.

 ### Ruby Enviroments

 - It's common practice to use the REPL (irb) to test code, before copying it into a ruby file.
 -

 ### Syntax